eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsignfoldertypeGetListV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfoldertypeGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::EzsignfoldertypeListElement;
+use EzmaxApi::Object::EzsignformfieldRequest;
+use EzmaxApi::Object::EzsignformfieldRequestCompound;
 use EzmaxApi::Object::EzsignformfieldResponse;
 use EzmaxApi::Object::EzsignformfieldResponseCompound;
+use EzmaxApi::Object::EzsignformfieldgroupCreateObjectV1Request;
+use EzmaxApi::Object::EzsignformfieldgroupCreateObjectV1Response;
+use EzmaxApi::Object::EzsignformfieldgroupCreateObjectV1ResponseAllOf;
+use EzmaxApi::Object::EzsignformfieldgroupCreateObjectV1ResponseMPayload;
+use EzmaxApi::Object::EzsignformfieldgroupDeleteObjectV1Response;
+use EzmaxApi::Object::EzsignformfieldgroupEditObjectV1Request;
+use EzmaxApi::Object::EzsignformfieldgroupEditObjectV1Response;
+use EzmaxApi::Object::EzsignformfieldgroupGetObjectV1Response;
+use EzmaxApi::Object::EzsignformfieldgroupGetObjectV1ResponseAllOf;
+use EzmaxApi::Object::EzsignformfieldgroupGetObjectV1ResponseMPayload;
+use EzmaxApi::Object::EzsignformfieldgroupRequest;
+use EzmaxApi::Object::EzsignformfieldgroupRequestCompound;
+use EzmaxApi::Object::EzsignformfieldgroupRequestCompoundAllOf;
 use EzmaxApi::Object::EzsignformfieldgroupResponse;
 use EzmaxApi::Object::EzsignformfieldgroupResponseCompound;
 use EzmaxApi::Object::EzsignformfieldgroupResponseCompoundAllOf;
+use EzmaxApi::Object::EzsignformfieldgroupsignerRequest;
+use EzmaxApi::Object::EzsignformfieldgroupsignerRequestCompound;
+use EzmaxApi::Object::EzsignformfieldgroupsignerResponse;
+use EzmaxApi::Object::EzsignformfieldgroupsignerResponseCompound;
 use EzmaxApi::Object::EzsignpageResponse;
+use EzmaxApi::Object::EzsignpageResponseCompound;
 use EzmaxApi::Object::EzsignsignatureCreateObjectV1Request;
 use EzmaxApi::Object::EzsignsignatureCreateObjectV1Response;
 use EzmaxApi::Object::EzsignsignatureCreateObjectV1ResponseAllOf;